 However, this is hardly a realistic scenario.
 When you’re abroad, avoiding public Wi-Fi networks is almost impossible.
 You will probably need some on-the-spot navigation, you’ll need to reply to an urgent email or you won’t resist posting an Instagram story.

 That’s why the next best thing you can do to protect your online identity is use a trustworthy VPN service.
 A Virtual Private Network (VPN) encrypts your connection which means that all your data is hidden from anyone trying to access your device through the network.
-By protecting you from malware, VPN also proves to be an eco-friendly solution because it prolongs your gadgets’ lifespan.
+By protecting you from malware, a great VPN also proves to be an eco-friendly solution because it prolongs your gadgets’ lifespan.

 Stay Green, Stay Safe